GitThaRun/FRONT-END-PROJECTS/README.md

 Projects
 -------------
-This Repository Have All The Projects Which Are Made To Develope My Front-End Skils.
+This Repository Have All The Projects Which Are Made To Develop My Front-End Skils.

 New Project->New Skill!!